DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 It's important that you give yourself time to write the best possible [personal statement](/how-to-apply-for-teacher-training/teacher-training-personal-statement).
 Providers read your personal statement carefully as part of their assessment of your application.

-Your personal statement should be between 500 and 1000 words long.
+Your personal statement can be up to 1000 words.
 90% of successful candidates write 500 words or more.

 Your [teacher training adviser](#get-support-and-advice) can help you write your personal statement and will also give advice on: